city96/ComfyUI-GGUF/tools/README.md

 ```

 To quantize the model, first apply the provided patch to the llama.cpp repo you've just cloned.
+If you get a "corrupt patch" error, you may have to [change the line endings in the patch file](https://github.com/city96/ComfyUI-GGUF/issues/90#issuecomment-2323011648).
 ```
 cd llama.cpp
 git checkout tags/b3600